matyalatte/tuw/examples/other_features/cross_platform/README.md

 There are optional keys to overwrite commands.
 `command_win` is for Windows, `command_mac` is for macOS, and `command_linux` is for Linux.
-Simple Command Runner will use the platform specific commands instead of the value of `command`.
+Tuw will use the platform specific commands instead of the value of `command`.

 ```json
 {